DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-sorting-the-application-list-in-different-ways.md

 - the status option will be a link
 - the updated least recently option will be a link
-- the updated most recently link will be regular text
+- the updated most recently link will be standard text

 When a user sorts by least recently changed:

 - the status option will be a link
 - the updated most recently option will be a link
-- the updated last recently link will be regular text
+- the updated last recently link will be standard text

 An update includes: